tkomde/CircuitPython-Vendor-Defined-HID-Sample/README.md

 ## Confirmed Environment

 - CircuitPython: 10.1.0-beta.0
-- Board: Seeed Xiao nRF52840 Sense
+- Board: Seeed Xiao nRF52840 Sense (When tested on the XIAO ESP32S3, it appears to crash during initialization with this descriptor)
 - Chrome: M142 (macOS / Windows)
   - ChromeOS does not work.